kishankumarhs/fnkit/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: File a bug report to help us improve fnkit
+about: File a bug report to help us improve fnkit
 labels: bug
 ---